ben0x539/bswam/README.md

 ---

 <sup>1</sup> May require some modification of all the hardcoded bits.
-Also your crate better only has one binary at src/main.rs, no tests, etc.
+Also your crate had better only have one binary at src/main.rs, no tests, etc.